Metric compatibility and Levi-Civita Connections on Quantum Groups: Introduction

 \section{Introduction}

 Quantum groups are leading examples for the study of noncommutative geometry.
-Their differential geometry has been developed in a seminal paper in \cite{Woronowicz1989} with explicit constructions for unitary, orthogonal and symplectic quantum groups in \cite{Jurco}, \cite{Watamura}, followed by their classification in \cite{Sch}.
-Similarly, in the study of noncommutative Riemannian geometry they are a testing ground for different approaches to the fundamental theorem of Riemannian geometry, stating existence and uniqueness of the Levi-Civita connection for any metric tensor.
+Their differential geometry has been developed in a seminal paper in \cite{Woronowicz1989}, followed by explicit constructions for unitary, orthogonal and symplectic quantum groups in \cite{Jurco}, \cite{Watamura}, and their classification in \cite{Sch}.
+Similarly, in the study of noncommutative Riemannian geometry quantum groups are a testing ground for different approaches to the fundamental theorem of Riemannian geometry, stating existence and uniqueness of the Levi-Civita connection for any metric tensor.
 This is presently under active investigation in noncommutative geometry.
 Indeed, while noncommutative differential geometry on quantum groups and homogeneous spaces is relatively well-understood, there is no obvious noncommutative Riemannian theory.
-One issue is that the metric and the noncommutativity structures in principle should be independent.
-At least this is the case if one wants to consider a general relativity theory on a noncommutative space.
-There the metric is a dynamical field.
-In this case there is not even a consensus on the definition of metric compatible connection.
-There are nonetheless several approaches to a Levi-Civita formalism when extra conditions are assumed on the noncommutativity of the (Hopf) algebra or on its compatibility with the metric, e.g. requiring the metric to be central ($a\mathbf{g} = \mathbf{g}a$ for all elements $a$ in the noncommutative algebra).
-In this latter case one considers central bimodules \cite{D-VMichor} and the associated bimodule connections.
-See the Levi-Civita literature \cite{MajidBeggs2011,BhowmickLandi2, Weber} and the recent monograph \cite{MajidBeggsBook} on quantum Riemannian geometry for this case.
-For algebras associated with triangular quantum groups it is possible to overcome this centrality contraint on the metric.
-See \cite{NCG1} for the noncommutative hyperplane $\mathbb{R}^n_\theta$, \cite{Rosenberg13} for the associated noncommutative torus, \cite{Arnlind} for the noncommutative $\theta$-sphere in three dimensions, \cite{AschieriCartanStructure} for the general case of a triangular Riemannian geometry, which encompasses the case of a triagular quantum group.
+This is already seen when introducing metrics on quantum algebras.
+In the literature there are indeed two approaches, the first one is to require metrics to be compatible with the noncommutative structure, e.g. to be central ($a\mathbf{g} = \mathbf{g}a$ for all elements $a$ in the noncommutative algebra $A$), otherwise stated, to be a bimodule map.
+This is quite natural, as an analogy, if we have a compact manifold that has also the structure of a simple Lie group the first metric we would consider is the Killing one.
+The other approach is to consider arbitrary metrics, not necessarily compatible with the noncommutative structure.
+This is useful when $\mathbf{g}$ is a dynamical field, like in gravity.
+Indeed, one motivation for noncommutative Riemannian geometry is the study of gravity theories on quantum spacetimes.
+We face a similar situation for connections.
+The metric compatibility condition $\nabla\mathbf{g}=0$ for a metric $\mathbf{g}\in \mathfrak{X}\otimes_A\mathfrak{X}$ requires extending a connection on the $A$-bimodule of vector fields $\mathfrak{X}$ to the tensor product $\mathfrak{X}\otimes_A\mathfrak{X}$.
+This is typically done by considering bimodule connections \cite{D-VMichor, Mourad}; again, a connection, treated as a dynamical field, is not a bimodule connection in general.